oracle/weblogic-azure/resources/doc/guidance-for-tagging-resource.md

 ## Step 3: Update the Template

-Refer to the WLS PR to apply tags to the resource deployments appropriately.
+Refer to this [pull request](https://github.com/oracle/weblogic-azure/pull/327/) as a guide for how to apply tags to the resource deployments.

 ## Step 4: Testing